 A Michigan Tech degree in physics is as unique as our location.
 Physics faculty know students’ names, given our low student-to-faculty ratio (6:1).
-Our department excels in providing undergraduates a solid background in the principles of physics with practical expertise in one of three areas: applied physics, physics, or physics with a specialty in secondary education.
+Our department excels in providing undergraduates a solid background in the principles of physics with practical expertise in both physics and applied physics.
 Undergraduates gain research experience in our technologically-advanced labs and research centers.
 Honors courses are available for physics majors, and students have flexibility in crafting individualized programs of study tailored to their strengths and interests.

 Discover how our world works— from the smallest particles to the largest galaxies.
 Physics degree students explore the physical properties behind the behavior of our universe.
 Typically, physics BS degree-seeking students are preparing for graduate studies in the field.
 Whereas students pursuing the physics BA option, often plan to use their degree in law, medicine, or business.

 Apply physical principles to develop solutions.
 Deepen your understanding of physics fundamentals and choose a customized area that suits your interests.
 The flexibility of this degree allows students to blaze their own path based on a select core of courses in an appealing application area.
 Applied physics students typically go on to graduate studies in physics and/or work in materials science, energy, aerospace, chemical and environmental industries, or at national labs.